 Abdominal and pelvic CAT scan: These images, in combination with chest CAT scan, can be revealing in cases of supraclavicular adenopathy and the diagnosis of secondary neoplasm.

-Ultrasonography: This imaging modality can be used in the assessment of number, size, size, shape, the marginal definition, and internal structures in patients with lymphadenopathy.
+Ultrasonography: This imaging modality can be used in the assessment of number, size, size, shape, marginal definition, and internal structures in patients with lymphadenopathy.
 Of note, color Doppler ultrasonography is of use in distinguishing the vascular pattern between older pre-existing lymphadenopathy and recent (newly active) lymphadenopathy.
 Studies have indicated that a low long axis to short axis ratio of lymphadenopathy as measured by ultrasound can be a significant indicator of lymphoma and metastatic cancer as a cause of lymphadenopathy.

 MRI scanning: As with CAT scanning, this modality of diagnostic imaging has great utility in the evaluation of thoracic, abdominal, and pelvic masses.

 Tuberculosis is among the leading cause of both regional and generalized adenopathy in the non-industrialized world

 The management and treatment of lymphadenopathy are dependent on its etiology.
 For example:

 Lymphadenopathy caused by a primary neoplasm: Treatment of the neoplasm

 Lymphadenopathy caused by metastasis-diagnosis of the primary: Treatment of the metastasis and primary

 Lymphadenopathy caused by bacterial disease: Supportive care, antibiotics, and elimination of nidus of infection if applicable